rfhb/ctrdata/docs/reference/ctrLoadQueryIntoDb.md

   that should be run to retrieve any new or update trial records since this query was run the last time.
 This parameter takes precedence over `queryterm`.
-For "EUCTR" and "CTIS", updates are available only for the last seven days; the query is run again if more time has passed since it was run last.
+For "EUCTR" and "CTIS", updates are available only for the last seven days; the query is run again fully if more time has passed since it was run last.

 - forcetoupdate: